Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter Q - Elimination of mathematical ambiguities (Q&A).md

 ### 12.6 Conclusion

 In rasterized projection with exact geometric metadata (entry/exit points, voxel sequence, longitudinal distances), longitudinal attenuation contributes a precisely quantifiable and analytically differentiable term to the projection.
-Even under coarse voxel stepping, attenuation remains smooth and fully trainable — provided that tracing information is retained and leveraged.
+Even under coarse voxel stepping, attenuation remains smooth and fully trainable - provided that tracing information is retained and leveraged.

-> *Even if the path is discrete, the decay along it need not be — and its gradient flows precisely, if we let it.*
+> *Even if the path is discrete, the decay along it need not be - and its gradient flows precisely, if we let it.*

 ---

 ## Q13.
 Which gradients are lost under aggressive rasterization, and which can be recovered?

-**Answer:** Under extreme projection optimizations—such as Bresenham-based voxel stepping, fixed ray dictionaries, discrete-only forward computation, and no float-level tracing—it is possible to lose several gradients essential for training.
+**Answer:** Under extreme projection optimizations-such as Bresenham-based voxel stepping, fixed ray dictionaries, discrete-only forward computation, and no float-level tracing-it is possible to lose several gradients essential for training.
 However, most can be recovered analytically or through surrogate pathways if the right geometric metadata is retained.

 ---

 ### 13.1 Always Retained Gradients

-1. **Memory Content $W[x]$** — Used directly in projection sum; gradients always preserved.
+1. **Memory Content $W[x]$** - Used directly in projection sum; gradients always preserved.
-2. **Transverse Kernel Parameters (e.g., $\sigma$)** — If Gaussian or similar kernel is applied across voxels, its gradients are preserved, assuming $\text{dist}_\perp(x)$ is computed in float.
+2. **Transverse Kernel Parameters (e.g., $\sigma$)** - If Gaussian or similar kernel is applied across voxels, its gradients are preserved, assuming $\text{dist}_\perp(x)$ is computed in float.

 ---

 ### 13.2 Lost by Default but Recoverable

-3. **Longitudinal Attenuation $\tau_u$** — If $t_i$ values are stored, then:
+3. **Longitudinal Attenuation $\tau_u$** - If $t_i$ values are stored, then:

 $$
 \frac{\partial T(u)}{\partial \tau} = -\frac{1}{\tau^2} \sum_i t_i \cdot W[x_i] \cdot e^{-t_i/\tau}